louis-young/token-authentication-service/README.md

 ## Motivation

 I built this service to learn more about authentication and security.
-Pleasde note that I am aware of better alternatives than JWTs and have built a [new an improved service](https://github.com/louis-young/session-authentication-service).
+Please note that I am aware of better alternatives than JWTs and have since built a [new an improved service](https://github.com/louis-young/session-authentication-service).

 ## Technologies